kekwlabs/kek-blogs/README.md

 [Here](https://opensource.com/article/19/7/create-pull-request-github) is a guide of how to make a "pull request" to a github repository.
 If you are still facing issues, you can ping our staff at [Our Discord Server](https://dsc.gg/kekwlabs).

-You can read our [documentation](https://github.com/kekwlabs/kek-blogs/blob/master/DOCUMENTATION.md) if you want to know about the infrastructure of our projects (Which is a must if you want to contribute)
+You can read our [documentation](https://github.com/kekwlabs/kek-blogs/blob/master/DOCUMENTATION.md) if you want to know about the infrastructure of our projects (Which is a must if you want to contribute) And we request you to follow the guidelines in the docs.

 ## Management
 - Lead: <a href="https://github.com/ujjwal-kr">@ujjwal-kr</a>